Git Quick Start Guide

 Resolve Conflicts

-In Git, if there’s a conflict in text files, you can directly see the diffs during the pull, but if Git is managing binary files, it’s not as straightforward.
+In Git, if there are conflicts in text files, you can directly see the differences while pulling, but if Git is managing binary files, it is less convenient.

-If you want to revert a local commit ${123456}, you can use a reset to an earlier version, and then use:
+If you want to undo the changes of a specific commit ${123456}, you can revert to the previous version and then use:

 1